subhaeng/-Hypothesis-testing-/README.md

 Riders strongly prefer card transactions for convenience, safety, and record-keeping.

 Cash is still used, but mostly for short or small-value trips.

-📝 Professional Summary for README

-Below is a polished summary you can paste directly into your README:

 📌 Data Visualization Summary